microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Build Your Own ML.md

     - Publish a batch inference pipeline to make predictions on new data by using a previously trained model.
     - Deploy a real-time inference pipeline to an online endpoint to make predictions on new data in real-time.

     A pipeline consists of data assets and analytical components, which you connect.
 Pipelines have many uses: you can make a pipeline that trains a single model, or one that trains multiple models.
-You can create a pipeline that makes predictions in real-time or in batch, or make a pipeline that only cleans data.
+You can create a pipeline that makes predictions in real-time or in batch, and/or make a pipeline that only cleans data.
 Pipelines let you reuse your work and organize your projects.

     As you edit a pipeline in the designer, your progress is saved as a pipeline draft.
 You can edit a pipeline draft at any point by adding or removing components, configuring compute targets, creating parameters, and so on.
 Each time you run a pipeline, the configuration of the pipeline and its results are stored in your workspace as a pipeline job.
 You can go back to any pipeline job to inspect it for troubleshooting or auditing.
 Clone a pipeline job to create a new pipeline draft for you to edit.